Why It Works

 The dumplings are an equally great divide.
 Thick, noodle-y dumplings, or biscuit-like balls?

-Well, at the risk (OK, near certainty) of angering half of the readers here, I offer the version that I've been making for the last few years and will be raising my own children to believe is the One True Chicken N' Dumpling recipe.
+Well, at the risk (OK, near certainty) of angering half of the readers here, I offer the version that I've been making for the last few years and will be raising my own children to believe is the One True Chicken N' Dumplings recipe—a recipe that's flexible enough to use leftover turkey.

 Mine has drop dumplings made with a biscuit-like dough, albeit a little leaner than my normal biscuit dough, with an egg to help them puff as they simmer.
 They come out soft and tender on the outside, with a slick surface that reminds me a bit the top layer of dough in a New York pizza, right where it meets the sauce.
 The centers of the biscuits are light, fluffy, and tender.